Cxntrxl/AdvancedStructureSkinsSDK/README.md

 # For Developers
 First of all, I've exposed the CustomShaders API in the mod to make it super easy and fast to get the shaders from existing bundles located in the users' Skins folder.
-At the moment, the unity SDK only supports overrides targeting structures, but in the future I can probably implement a system for overrides based on GameObject names.
+At the moment, the [SDK](https://github.com/Cxntrxl/AdvancedStructureSkinsSDK) only supports overrides targeting structures, but in the future I can probably implement a system for overrides based on GameObject names.

 Second of all, the meat and potatoes - How do you make your own shaders?

-There's a bunch of useful tools and example shaders in the SDK on my github.
+There's a bunch of useful tools and example shaders in the [SDK available on github](https://github.com/Cxntrxl/AdvancedStructureSkinsSDK).
 The most important of which is the **Shader Asset Bundle Builder**, which you can access via the Tools tab at the top of the window.
 It should be relatively straightforward to use if you already know your way around unity.

 Next, creating shaders.
 To make them compatible with the game, you'll need to ensure some of your property names match the game's existing shaders.
 The most notable of which are: